A Call for Possibility

 As a result of the Montana Artrepreneur Program (MAP) participating artists in the survey sample have:

-- Increased sales of their art outside of the state of Montana by 44% on average, from years prior to the program to years after participating in the program.
+- Reported, on average, that in years following program participation, 60% of artists increased sales of their art oustdie of the state of Montana.
+The average amount of out-of-state sales increased by 38% on average, from years prior to the program to years after participating in the program.

 ...proving that the program works.

-The course is offered as group learning opportunities, called cohorts, throughout the state in eight locations each year, takes place over an eight-to-ten month period, and begins around February, depending on location.
+The course is offered as group learning opportunities, called cohorts, throughout the state in several locations each year.
+Applications can be submitted anytime.
+Program interest drives cohort location decisions, and the sooner we know who’s in, the better, so if you’re interested in MAP or know someone who is, please apply soon.
 MAP cohorts consist of six to ten artists each and applications are accepted until each group is full for the course year.
-The Montana Artrepreneur Program is presented in partnership with Made In Montana, a program of the Montana Department of Commerce.